-8.5 We use a third party provider, Mailchimp, to deliver our regular e-newsletter.
-We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
-For more information, please see Mailchimp’s privacy notice.
+8.5 We use a third-party provider, Hubspot, to deliver our regular e-newsletter.
+We gather statistics around email opening and clicks using industry-standard technologies to help us monitor and improve our e-newsletter.
+For more information, please see Hubspot’s privacy notice.

 In the course of providing Our services, We may analyse your information to build individual profiles.
 These profiles may be used to predict future interests and display targeted marketing.
 The aim is to provide you with Saddington Baynes offers that are relevant and interesting for you.
 The profiling is based on your (surfing) behaviour on the internet which includes the viewing of articles and opening/engagement with our emails.
 You have the right to withdraw your consent at any time, by sending an email to: firstname.lastname@example.org and we will discontinue the processing of your information upon receipt of your withdrawal.